Home / Retirement planning / Getting started / How much super do I need to retire?

 Of all the factors discussed above, two major ones stand out as having a huge impact on how much super you will need.
 These are the investment returns you’ll earn in the future and how long you will live.

 Please note that most projections for how much super you will need are only based on using an account-based pension product in retirement.
-From 1 July 2022, Australia’s Retirement Income Covenant requires all super funds (other than SMSFs) to enact a strategy to help retirees maximise retirement income, while balancing risks and the need for access to lump sums.
-In time, it is expected funds will offer a wider range of solutions to supplement account-based pensions.
+Since July 2022, Australia’s Retirement Income Covenant requires all super funds (other than SMSFs) to enact a strategy to help retirees maximise retirement income, while balancing risks and the need for access to lump sums.
+Progress is slow, but more funds are launching products that provide income for life, to be used in conjunction with traditional account-based super pensions.

-Also keep in mind there is a cap of $1.9 million on the amount you can transfer into a super pension account when you retire.
-Amounts above $1.9 million may be left in a super accumulation account but will be taxed differently.
+Also keep in mind there is a cap of $1.9 million on the amount you can transfer into a super pension account when you retire (rising to $2 million on 1 July 2025).
+Amounts above that may be left in a super accumulation account but will be taxed differently.

-For case studies on working out how much super you’ll need and planning your retirement, see the following SuperGuide articles:
+For case studies on working out how much super you’ll need to fund your retirement, see the following SuperGuide articles: